saulocamposi/calculadorabitcoinv2/README.md

 # CalculadoraBitcoin V2
 # Presentation

  Calculadora Bitcoin shows up the most BTC Indexers of Brazil and South America countries.
-We are continuously improving this project with more code and documentation, always as open source group that is proud to code for BTC and cryptocoins.
-Our aim is to increase the number of the cards and sections with differente exchanges values and miners abroad.
+We are continuously improving this project with more code and documentation.
+How always as open source group which is proud to code for BTC and cryptocoins.
+Our aim is to increase the number of the cards that represents the blocks of information displayed and through it display sections contents with a sort of informations about Bitcoin Exchanges and stock market around the world how prices, miner difficult, arbitrage and altcoins.

 # History